LottieFiles/lottie-docs/docs/index.md

             >
             </lottie-player>
             <h2>A human's guide to the Lottie format</h2>
-            <p>This guide aims to provide a human-Lottie is a vector animation format, using JSON to represent its data.</p>
+            <p>Lottie is a vector animation format, using JSON to represent its data.</p>
             <p>
             This guide aims to provide a human-readable description of the format and how everything works within it.
             </p>